domesticwarlord86/Osiris/README.md

 If you're not in an instance and not in a party, it releases and reloads the profile.

 ###  ToDo:
+- [X] Add handling for Bozja and Eureka.
 - [ ] Add handling for not in an instance but in party.
 - [ ] Add Sprinting while in instance? https://github.com/athlon18/RBtrust/blob/196ad6aa95522d4f06ac4706b83ae3fe687840aa/Plugins/Trust/Trust.cs#L124